RobotsBuildingEducation/Educate/extras++/GetStartedInvesting.md

 Signing Up

 You'll create different investing accounts over your lifetime the same way youll use different payment cards.
 I like Robinhood because they keep making what people need.
-This referal link will get you started with them.
+[This referal link will get you started with them](https://join.robinhood.com/sheilfz)

 How To Think About Money Allocation